 In a modern retail setting, the cash wrap is home to a lot of technology: POS systems, scanners, printers, and payment terminals.
 All that hardware comes with a mess of cables that can look untidy and create a trip hazard.
 Effective cable management is a non-negotiable.
 A custom-designed counter should include built-in solutions like grommets, hidden channels, and enclosed compartments to route and conceal wires.
 This keeps the workspace clean, safe, and functional, ensuring your technology enhances the checkout process instead of complicating it.
 This level of detail is a hallmark of professional design and engineering.

-Integrate Your POS System
+Make Room for Your POS System

 Your Point of Sale (POS) system is the brain of your checkout operation, and your cash wrap should be designed to accommodate it perfectly.
 Before finalizing a design, consider the size and shape of all your hardware components, including monitors, card readers, and receipt printers.
 A custom counter can feature recessed wells to lower the profile of a monitor or include a swivel mount for a customer-facing display.
 By planning for your specific technology, you ensure a clean, ergonomic setup that makes transactions smooth for both your staff and your customers.
 Good project management ensures this integration is seamless.